Anxiety in children

 Treatment Options for Childhood Anxiety

-I do maintain a private practice in Concord, New Hampshire, and occasionally take on a new family for ongoing therapy.
+I maintain a private practice in Concord, New Hampshire, but I am unable to take on new clients.
 Unfortunately I cannot work with the number of families who contact me for treatment, but I offer the following options for parents and their children:

 Two hour consultations may be either with parents alone or with parents and children together.
 We may have a single meeting, or we may decide to meet a few times with several weeks or even months between sessions.
 These work best for families looking for a concrete approach that they can implement without regular or frequent meetings.
 Parents are required to attend all sessions and the ability to schedule flexibly is a must.
 Evening and after school appointments are rarely open.